 What Is Mintos?

-Based in Latvia, Mintos is a peer-to-peer lending marketplace, which has been established in January 2015.
-It is a relatively young platform, and yet there are more than 136,000 registered investors with an average portfolio value of €4.750 already, with an overall investment of over EUR 2.5 Billion and interest paid to investors of €42.836.800 (as of June 2019).
+Based in Latvia, Mintos is a peer-to-peer lending marketplace, which was established in January 2015.
+It is a relatively young platform, and yet there are more than 136,000 registered investors with an average portfolio value of €4.750 already, with an overall investment of over EUR 3 Billion and interest paid to investors of €42.836.800 (as of June 2019).
 Such stellar growth can only be seen in very few other European platforms.